dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

             Fresh4Life cat litter.
 It has little dust, clumps easily and is cheaper than the fancy brands of litter.
 Do not use scented cat litter.
 Cats hate it and it spreads the smell of feces.
-            <em>Expect your kitten to make a few ooops</em> when they get to
+            <em>Expect your kitten to make a few oops</em> when they get to
             your place. <em>Everything is scary and overwhelming.</em> Place the litter box immediately outside of their crate (their safe space).<em>
-              If they make an ooops wipe it up and put it into the cat box.
+              If they make an oops wipe it up and put it into the cat box.
 Do not throw it out or scoop until they have figured out where the bathroom is at your place.</em
             >